srilakshmikanthanp/libio/README.md

  * @brief read a line of string from file
  *
  * @param file file to read
- * @param format format spec like printf
+ * @param format format spec like printf to print
  * @param ... varargs
  *
  * @return line of string from file